- Learn how to find a cheap insurance.

 - Hospice care

 - Specialized care facilities such as Alzheimer’s facilities

 - Comprehensive care in the insureds own home, provided by a visiting or live-in caregiver

 - Other forms of home care, e.g. housekeeping, therapist or private duty nurse

 Sometimes several care forms can be combined, e.g. adult day care + housekeeping.

-Having adequate LTCI coverage can have a huge impact on qualify of life if you ever need long-term care.
-Generally speaking, those covered by LTCI will enjoy a greater flexibility and have more options than those who are forced to rely on public assistance programs only and/or help from family and friends.
+Having adequate LTCI coverage can have a huge impact on your quality of life if you ever need long-term care.
+Generally speaking, those covered by LTCI will enjoy greater flexibility and have more options than those who are forced to rely on public assistance programs only and/or help from family and friends.

 There are many add-ons for LTCI policies.
 Examples of add-ons offered by many insurance companies are: